Procedure types

 FieldDescription

-Injection rateOptional number (≥ 0).
+Injection ratenumber (≥ 0).
 Example: numeric.
 Rate at which the solution is injected.

-Injection MethodOptional string.
+Injection Methodstring.
 Options: Intracerebroventricular (ICV), Intramuscular (IM), Intravenous (IV), Intradermal (ID), Subcutaneous (SC), Intracardiac (IC), Intraperitoneal (IP), Intrathecal (IT), Epidural, Retro-orbital (RO), Intranasal (IN), Intra-articular, Intravitreal, Intralesional.
 Defines the injection method.

-Concentration of solutionOptional number (≥ 0).
+Concentration of solutionnumber (≥ 0).
 Example: numeric.
 The concentration of the injected solution.
 Enter only if the concentration differs from the concentration of the solution.

-Injection profileOptional string.
+Injection profilestring.
 Options: Bolus Injection, Continuous Infusion, Tapered Dose, Intermittent Bolus, Staggered Injection, Ramp Infusion, Burst Infusion, Step Infusion, Layered Dosing, Titration.
 Describes the injection profile.

-Injection side (brain hemisphere or body side)Optional string.
+Injection side (brain hemisphere or body side)string.
 Options: Left, Right, Midline, Unknown.
 Which side of the brain or body the injection targets.

 Virus injection